-Two persons should be present for the opening of tenders as follows:
+At least two persons should be present for the opening of tenders as follows:

-- For contracts up to £25,000 two of the budget holder, the Business Manager or the Headteacher. - For contracts over £25,000 either the Business Manager or the Headteacher, plus a Governor.
-A separate record should be established to record the names of the firms submitting tenders and the amount tendered.
+- For contracts up to £25,000 two of the budget holder, the Business Manager or the Headteacher. - o For contracts over £25,000 the Business Manager and the Headteacher A separate record should be established to record the names of the firms submitting tenders and the amount tendered.
 This record must be signed by people present at the tender opening.
+For all tender opening a Trustee should be invited to attend.